Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Experiments

-We take the best policies from \Cref{sec:ablstudy}, i.e., ``RAD; PBRS'' and ``no RAD; PBRS,'' and test them on various task classes.
-Recall that these policies are trained on \rad DFAs with at most $5$ states.
+We take the best policies from \Cref{sec:ablstudy}, i.e., ``RAD; PBRS'' and ``no RAD; PBRS,'' and test them for 1,000 episodes on various task classes.
+Notice that these policies are trained on \rad DFAs with at most $5$ states.
 So, we test the policies on \reach, \reachavoid, and \rad DFAs with at most $5$ states, evaluating the performances of learned policies with respect to different task distributions.
-We also test these policies on out-of-distribution (OOD) DFAs, i.e., DFAs with at most $10$ states, referred to as \reach (OOD), \reachavoid (OOD), \rad (OOD).
-We run each policy for 1,000 episodes and report the results over 5~seeds.
+We also test these policies on out-of-distribution (OOD) DFAs, i.e., DFAs with at most $10$ states, denoted by the ``(OOD)'' suffix.

 The results are presented in \Cref{table:probs}, where the top line of each cell reports the results of random task assignments, and the bottom line is for the optimal ones.
 Overall, policies generalize to \reach and \reachavoid DFAs.
 The policy without pretrained RAD Embeddings outperforms the one with RAD Embeddings on both \reach and \rad DFAs in \buttonstwo and \roomstwo, whereas it falls short for \reachavoid DFAs in these environments, suggesting that the notion of \avoid, i.e., the mission cannot be recovered once an avoid token is reached, is captured better by pretrained RAD Embeddings.
 On the other hand, in both four-agent environments, policies with pretrained RAD Embeddings outperform the baseline across the board.
 This suggests that the impact of pretrained RAD Embeddings manifests itself best with larger teams in harder environments.
 We see a similar pattern for OOD DFAs.
 Additionally, for OOD DFAs, in two-agent environments, both policies demonstrate noticeable generalization on \reach tasks.
 Overall, we conclude that policies trained on \rad DFAs exhibit generalization, answering \ref{q3}.